 The global COVID pandemic had a huge effect on the way we relate to one another and to how we use public space, and of course was a massive challenge to the Ark project and how we were able to deliver it.
 Quarantine planned to be present in each city to make a residency.
 None of these were possible – each cancelled, one by one because of local lockdowns.
 However, we continued, with the Moving Borders partners, to deliver the project at a distance, collaborating with local artists and others to make a version of Ark in each city.
 Though profoundly frustrating and limiting, Ark kept Quarantine financially and creatively alive in 2020 and 2021, and we’re proud of what we managed to make happen in circumstances that were new and difficult for us all.

-In each of the seven cities, we’ll invite local people – artists, activists, experts (of many kinds) and others – to create the ark they want to make.
-Each ark will take a different form and become a site for encounters, the exchange of knowledge and ideas, and conversation…
+In each of the seven cities, Quarantine invited local people – artists, activists, experts (of many kinds) and others – to create the ark they wanted to make.
+Each ark took a different form and became a site for encounters, the exchange of knowledge, ideas and conversation…

-Through Ark, we hope to bring people together who would not usually meet and find a methodology for dissent.
-As we face deepening political divisions across Europe, heated debate around migration and rights of belonging, and the accelerating climate crisis, Ark will configure the circumstances for a progressive democratic space.
-The kind that political theorist Chantal Mouffe describes as agonistic pluralism.
+Through Ark, we hoped to bring people together those who would not usually meet and find a methodology for dissent.
+As we faced deepening political divisions across Europe, heated debate around migration and rights of belonging, and the accelerating climate crisis, Ark aimed to configure the circumstances for a progressive democratic space – the kind that political theorist Chantal Mouffe describes as agonistic pluralism.

-Each iteration of Ark will respond to its local context, but they will be united by an interest in the notion of ‘borders’ and how they manifest in our cities and in our lives – in both productive and unproductive ways.
-The current pandemic will inevitably affect the way we relate to one another and to public space, and we’re challenged and fascinated to see how this filters into and influences Ark.
+Each iteration of Ark responded to its local context, but they were united by an interest in the notion of ‘borders’ and how they manifest in our cities and in our lives – in both productive and unproductive ways.